R4ph3rd/interactops/user-tests/user-test_script.md

 ### Part 1

 > How would you imagine the following gestures ?
+Different set of gestures are easily explained to the testers.
+For example:
+ - Sharing Gesture with your phone
+ - Go to the next slide
+ - Unlock your computer
+ - Share your screen with other people
+ - Share your screen to an audience

 ### Part 2

+> The testers give their feedback and different opinions on what would be the best gesture for each of the ones exposed above.
+Taking that feedback, we then give them all a phone so they can try their own gesture for each of the ones proposed from the part of the team.
+Each of the individual gestures from each tester was monitored and saved, and then the testers were asked to do a little explanation of their own gestures.

 ### Part 3

+> After the testers make their own gestures following their own imagination and what would fit best according to their ideals, the team now gives them a set of orders to follow for each of the gestures mentioned.

+ - Sharing Gesture with your phone: One person in front of the other doing an upwards movement with your phone in hand to share a file in this case, and the receiver has to do the same or opposite movement, as he/she is receiving the file.

+ - Go to the next slide: As your phone is connected to the computer, do a movement with your arm moving to the right if you want to go the previous slide; do the counter movement, move your arm to the left if you want to go to the next slide.
+Obviously, everything with the phone in your hand.

+ - Unlock your computer: Do a set of default movements to unlock the computer in front of you, as this should not require more than to 4 to 5 movements, they were given different figures so they can replicate them with their arm movement while having the phone.
+   The set of movements were the following:
+   - Triangle
+   - Square
+   - Circle
+   - An 'X'
+   - A Circle and then an 'X' crossing the circle.

+ - Share your screen with other people (close distance): Turn your phone sideways (the ones the screen has been shared have to do the same movement too), then  the phone will detect the phones that are turned in this way because they are not looking in the normal direction a smartphone is hold (that is looking upfront).
+This movement by the sharer and the one been shared is also a confirmation, if you do not want to be shared-screen just do not hold your phone horizontally looking into X direction and being in a close distance to the screen-sharer.

+ - Share your screen to an audience (medium-long distance): Turn your phone sideways and do a movement from left to right or from right to left, trying to include the whole room with this movement.
+As for the ones receiving this shared-screen, you just need to turn your smartphone sideways/horizontally.
+After a brief moment, the sharing will commence to the ones that have their phones hold in the "correct" way.

+## Part 4

+> After testing all the gestures given to the testers, we asked them to complete a survey and also to compare now their own movements for each gestures to the ones given by the team.

+The team and the participants have a discussion comparing which is the most suitable movement and if they (the participants) would change anything in the gestures proposed by the team, also adding a voting system between which one is the best gesture between the ones done by the participants and the ones given by the team.
+Following this voting process, the team takes this information and tries to improve, if possible, the already made gestures.

 ##  Debriefing